1943 Detroit race riot: Aftermath

 Detroit's black leaders identified numerous other substantive causes, including persistent racial discrimination in jobs and housing, frequent police brutality against blacks and the lack of black representation on the force, and the daily animosity directed at their people by much of Detroit's white population.

 Following the violence, Japanese propaganda officials incorporated the event into its materials that encouraged black soldiers not to fight for the United States.
 They distributed a flyer titled "Fight Between Two Races".
-The Axis Powers publicized the riot as a sign of Western decline.
-Racial segregation in the United States Armed Forces was ongoing, and the response to the riots hurt morale in African-American units – most significantly the 1511th Quartermaster Truck regiment, whose Black enlisted men fought against white officers and military police on June 24 while stationed in England, in the Battle of Bamber Bridge, after the officers and MPs attempted to enforce Jim Crow laws on a pub in the village where locals welcomed the Black GIs.
+The Axis powers publicized the riot as a sign of Western decline.
+Racial segregation in the United States Armed Forces was ongoing, and the response to the riots hurt morale in African-American units—most significantly the 1511th Quartermaster Truck regiment, whose Black enlisted men fought against white officers and military police on June 24 while stationed in England, in the Battle of Bamber Bridge, after the officers and MPs attempted to enforce Jim Crow laws on a pub in the village where locals welcomed the Black GIs.

 Walter White, head of the NAACP, noted that there was no rioting at the Packard and Hudson plants, where leaders of the UAW and CIO had been incorporating blacks as part of the rank and file.
-These changes in the defense industry were directed by Executive Order by President Roosevelt and had begun to open opportunities for blacks.
+These changes in the defense industry had been directed by executive order by President Roosevelt and had begun to open opportunities for blacks.